kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/curation_log.md

 - [x] Ask about additional data contributors, beyond publication authors.
 Consider using the Contributor Roles Taxonomy to communicate this: https://casrai.org/credit/
 - [ ] Summarize conversations / outreach efforts in Curator Log
   > Reaching out to PIs review the dataset before final publication
+  > Received PI suggestions for metadata updates, so updating the metadata file, removing the dataset draft from the repository and uploading the revisions to the repository.
+Adding scripts to include the variable labels in the statistics for the README.
+Once the new dataset draft is uploaded I regenerate the README file based on the latest metadata pushed to the repository.

 ## **AUGMENT Step**